U.S. sets up rapid-response Ebola team; Dallas nurse improves

 “We will be there, hands on, within hours, helping hospitals with the situation if there is another case,” he said.

-A nurse who contracted Ebola from the Liberian patient, Thomas Eric Duncan, in a Dallas hospital said on Tuesday she was doing well.
+A nurse who contracted Ebola from the Liberian patient, Thomas Eric Duncan, in a Dallas hospital said on Tuesday she was doing well, while Frieden said 76 people were still being monitored in the Dallas area.
 The nurse, Nina Pham, 26, is “in good condition,” Texas Health Presbyterian Hospital said in a statement.

 Ebola, which can cause fever, bleeding, vomiting and diarrhea, spreads through contact with bodily fluids such as blood or saliva.
 The Dallas nurse, Pham, became the first person infected by Ebola in the United States while caring for Duncan for much of his 11 days in the hospital.
 He died on Oct.
 8.